 Everything is just as I hoped!
 I often wonder what visitors think of our beautiful islands.
 Perusing eBay for some of the old postcards is the perfect place to discover the answers.
 Some of the old postcards are so interesting to read.
 For this guest staying in St. John, it was all about the food, the […]Read More

-Here’s an interesting postcard that captures some of the charm of the islands. 🙂 The Good Ol’ USA “Haiti and Trinidad were wonderful, but this is the spot –nothing like good ol’ U.S.A.” ~Peter Kohl Here is the link to the original postcard for sale.
-Follow Our Blog!
-You can sign up easily below. […]Read More
+Here’s an interesting postcard that captures some of the charm of the Virgin Islands. 🙂 The Good Ol’ USA “Haiti and Trinidad were wonderful, but this is the spot —nothing like good ol’ U.S.A.” ~Peter Kohl Here is the link to the original postcard for sale.
+Update: This item has been sold and is unavailable. […]Read More

 Here’s another complimentary postcard a visitor sent home in 1950.
 Colors Unbelievable!
 Dear Peg, – Boy!
 This is the place!
 Am getting sooo lazy!
 The roads are mountain paths.
 The water, just like this ink.
 Native food, music, dancing, and DRINKING unimaginable.
 Every day is a new and different series of experiences.
 The people […]Read More

 Shopping for food on the waterfront was a novel idea for tourists.🍍 Here’s what one visitor wrote home: ~ 1965 Waterfront Shopping “I guess when you were younger, food was bought at places other than supermarkets, but I doubt if you have ever bought food as the people on the island do.” ~ Jack Here […]Read More

 The Hotel Terrace at Bluebeard’s Castle Bluebeard’s Castle has one of the best views on the island of St. Thomas.
 It’s a historic property that dates back to 1689 when the Danish Government built it as a measure of defense.
 Later in the 1930s, it became a popular luncheon spot when it reopened to the public.
 In […]Read More